Lean Six Sigma Problem Solving and the D.M.A.I.C Methodology

 - Validate significant "x's"

 If it sounds easy.. it's not.
-It's always complicated, and oftentimes, you'll discover that there are inputs to the "x's" that require measurement and analysis.
-It's not a linear process, it's iterative.
+It's always complicated, and you'll often find inputs to the "x's" that require measurement and analysis.
+It's not a linear process; it's iterative.
 But if the steps are followed and repeated as necessary.. you'll get there.

 Improve Phase

 The expectation in a DMAIC or "Lean Six Sigma Problem Solving" project is that when you think you've determined the root cause(s) that most significantly influence your "Y," you then need to prove it, and/or implement it.
-So now, with a clear understanding of the problem and its root causes, the Improve phase focuses on generating and evaluating potential solutions.
+With a clear understanding of the problem and its root causes, the Improve phase focuses on generating and evaluating potential solutions.
 Engaging cross-functional teams to collaborate and brainstorm ideas, pilot-test proposed improvements, and implement changes.
-Continuous data monitoring, process and SME feedback, and iteration ensure solutions will align with the desired result of your "Y" output.
-Improve is where as a Lean Six Sigma practitioner you'll be called upon to demonstrate advanced facilitation, communication, and project management skills.
+Continuous data monitoring, process, and SME feedback, along with iteration, ensure solutions align with your "Y" output.
+As a Lean Six Sigma practitioner, you'll be called upon to demonstrate advanced facilitation, communication, and project management skills.

 Control Phase

 Once solutions are implemented, the control phase ensures the improvements are sustained over time.
 You'll develop control plans to monitor and measure process performance, establish standard operating procedures, and provide ongoing training.
 By maintaining control, you can prevent regression and ensure continuous improvement in the long run.
-Control involves monitoring critical "x's" over time and managing them to yield expected results from your "Y." It requires people to be accountable, action plans and re-action plans to be in place, mitigation plans, communication & notification plans, training plans, etc. The control phase is as critical as the others but is often overlooked.
+Control involves monitoring critical "x's" over time and managing them to deliver expected results from your "Y." It requires people to be accountable, action and reaction plans in place, mitigation plans, communication & notification plans, training plans, etc. The control phase is as critical as the others, but is often overlooked.
 Be sure to put sustainable plans in place to maintain your improvements.

 Using Lean Six Sigma Problem Solving and DMAIC

-While the structure of the D.M.A.I.C. methodology is simple and logical, the sheer volume of information, tools, techniques, templates, and data analysis that it contains suggests it's not simple.
-Yet, each tool or technique is fairly simple and amazingly effective when used timely and appropriately.
-It's the Lean Six Sigma Black Belt's job to know as much and as many tools, and techniques as possible so that he or she is prepared to face the problems, issues, roadblocks, and opportunities that reveal themselves throughout a Lean Six Sigma project.
+While the structure of the D.M.A.I.C. methodology is simple and logical, the sheer volume of information, tools, techniques, templates, and data analysis it contains suggests otherwise.
+Yet, each tool or technique is fairly simple and amazingly effective when used in a timely and appropriate manner.
+It's the Lean Six Sigma Black Belt's job to know as many tools and techniques as possible so that he or she is prepared to face the problems, issues, roadblocks, and opportunities that reveal themselves throughout a Lean Six Sigma project.
 This is why a Lean Six Sigma Black Belt commands a six-figure salary.
 The knowledge and skills acquired through a Lean Six Sigma Black Belt Certification can be a major career booster.

 Lean Six Sigma Problem Solving and the D.M.A.I.C. methodology provide organizations with a systematic and data-driven approach to address challenges, enhance productivity, and achieve operational excellence.
-By learning and embracing DMAIC and all the tools and techniques it embodies, organizations will look to you for leadership, expertise, and results.
-And you, in turn, can push forth continually learning and advancing your career.
+By learning and embracing DMAIC and its tools and techniques, organizations will look to you for leadership, expertise, and results.
+And you, in turn, can continually learn and advance your career.